halmel0217/NYANKO_TYPING/README.md

 # DEMO
 The scene of playing.
 ![scrshot_NT](https://github.com/halmel0217/NYANKO_TYPING/assets/141547124/377a504f-a7b9-49d3-9807-e492e3c472a3)
-You can practice to type in Japanese.
+You can practice to type in Japanese.\n
 The sentences that will be asked are compliments for a cuttie cat.
 All ages can enjoy.

 # Features